Feet First Australia blog is the creation of Melanie Ball – that’s me with the book – an Australian who was born in England.

 Moving to Australia in 1983 and discovering the wide open land was a life-changing experience.

 I have walked extensively, and driven, in many parts of Australia.
 My favourite places and experiences are when we are as far from civilisation as possible.
-I love the feeling of seeming totally insignificant in the landscape, whether it is in the Kimberley, the Flinders Ranges or even the Southern Ocean.
+I love the feeling of seeming totally insignificant in the landscape, whether it is in the Kimberley, the Flinders Ranges or the Southern Ocean.